Watch This Space: Securing Satellite Communication through Resilient Transmitter Fingerprinting: System Design

 We focus on the \textit{Iridium} constellation, used in telecommunications.
 This constellation has a number of useful properties: \begin{itemize} \item The constellation contains a large number of satellites (\num{66}, each with \num{48} transmitters~\cite{veenemanIridium2021}), providing sufficient variety within the dataset; \item The transmitter hardware on each satellite is identical, so a fingerprinter will need to distinguish satellites only through differences introduced at time of manufacture, rather than distinguishing between entirely different components; \item The communication protocols are known and well documented~\cite{veenemanIridium2021}, so no reverse engineering is required; \item Downlinked transmissions can be received using cheap and widely available COTS hardware. \end{itemize}

 Other constellations are available which satisfy some of these properties, most notably \textit{Starlink} and Planet Labs' \textit{Dove} constellation; transmissions from these are more difficult to capture, but could be useful for future evaluations of the versatility of our system.
 Furthermore, existing research in fingerprinting also uses Iridium satellites~\cite{oligeriPASTAI2020}, providing evidence that some fingerprinting is plausible in this context and providing a baseline to which fingerprinting systems can be compared.
+We argue that testing on Iridium is sufficient to demonstrate and validate the effectiveness of \sysname{}, as the properties of the signal used by \sysname{} are not constellation-specific.